 This course is offered by PCI Geomatics, using Geomatica Desktop Image Processing and Analysis Software

-Overview: Are you a student learning remote sensing, or does your organization make use of satellite imagery to generate image products or extract valuable information for actionable intelligence?
-This course will provide you with the basics on how to visualize satellite imagery and its ancillary contents.
+Overview: Are you a student learning remote sensing, or does your organization make use of satellite imagery to generate image products or extract valuable information for actionable information?
+This course will teach you how to manipulate your optical satellite imagery and generate information from that imagery.

 Who is the intended audience?
 This course is intended for university students or professionals who are new to geographic information systems and remote sensing.
-After this short course you’ll be able to visualize satellite imagery using professional image processing and analysis software.
+After this short course you’ll be able to manage both vector data and satellite imagery, and generate new raster layers or information using professional image processing and analysis software.

 How long will it take me to complete the course?
 The course materials (videos) run for a little less than an hour.
 You will likely play the videos several times and review certain steps.
 The expected time to complete the course is 2-3 hours.

-This lecture will introduce you to the course, and you will have access to free imagery provided by the European Space Agency as well as access to a trial version of Geomatica.
-Using the free images (Sentinel-2 satellite images), you will be able to view the imagery, improve how you view the imagery, and make use of tools to visualize an image's geographic component and its numerical component.
+This lecture will introduce you to the course, and you will have access to free imagery provided by USGS as well as access to a trial version of Geomatica.
+Using the free image (Landsat 8 image), you will be able to reproject and clip your imagery, fuse the multispectral and pachromatic image channels, and make use of tools to compute new raster layers from the imagery.

 Jean-Sébastien Bouffard has worked in the field of Geomatics since 2008, and currently holds the position of Technical Solution Specialist at PCI Geomatics.
 Mr. Bouffard has been active in the field of Earth Observation in both academia and industry where he specializes in developing solutions for a variety of applications in different industries.